 They will also ask you questions to determine if a Miniature Bull Terrier is, in fact, the right breed for you and your family.

-Caring for a Miniature Bull Terrier
+The Miniature Bull Terrier Appearance

 A Miniature Bull Terrier weight is between 18-28 pounds with a life expectancy of 11-13 years.

-Grooming a Miniature Bull Terrier
+How to Groom a Miniature Bull Terrier?

 Thanks to their short hair, the Miniature Bull Terrier does not require a lot of grooming.